maximegris/angular-electron/README.md

 ## You want to use a specific lib (like rxjs) in electron main thread ?

 YES!
 You can do it!
 Just by importing your library in npm dependencies section (not **devDependencies**) with `npm install --save`.
 It will be loaded by electron during build phase and added to your final package.
-Then use your library by importing it in `main.ts` file.
+Then use your library by importing it in `src/main/index.ts` file.
 Quite simple, isn't it ?

 ## E2E Testing